 What could be more playful and fun than asking your students to listen to their favorite music and then create a 300 second, not a second more or a second less (5 minute) mashup that will reveal to the listener something about who they are as a person?
 We call this our 'audioethnography' project.
 Students get a chance to revisit and explore some of their favorite music and re-mix it to create a musical narrative about their

 favortie topic; themselves.
-The real purpose of this of course is to get them to explore the audacity program covered in chapter 3.
+The real purpose of this of course is to get them to explore the audacity program that we will cover in chapter 5.
 To complete this project though they will need to play around with the different effects and hone their editing skills.
 But that is so far in the background that it never intrudes on their personal motivation to create something they are proud to share with the class.
 We have found that the exact timing aspect of this assignment serves to keep them organized and their ideas succinct which forces them to critically reflect on and edit their work.

 Collaboration